 Factory Worker

-A factory worker is the one who is responsible for operating or running machines at their work sites and to feed material into these machines they also monitor the machines and check whether all the things are going in the right way or not.
+A factory worker is the one who is responsible for operating or running machines at their work sites, and to feed material into these machines, they also monitor the machines and check whether all the things is going in the right way or not.

 Warehouse Worker

 A warehouse worker is responsible for the safe receipt, storage and dispatch of warehouse goods.
-Their duties include checking goods for missing and damage, storing warehouse goods and checking goods for damage.
+Their duties include checking goods for missing and damaged items, storing warehouse goods and checking goods for damage.

 Construction Worker

-How To Get A Unskilled Job In Germany?
+How To Get an Unskilled Job In Germany?

 FAQs